Artificial intelligence concept with an artificial hand reaching for a human hand.

 Table of Contents

-This article explains the key differences and similarities between Search Engine Optimization (SEO) and Generative Engine Optimization (GEO), and how combining both strategies ensures broad digital reach.
+This article explains the key differences and similarities between Search Engine Optimization (SEO) and Generative Engine Optimization (GEO), and how combining both strategies ensures broad digital reach in 2025’s evolving search landscape.

 What is SEO (Search Engine Optimization)?